USEFUL INFO ABOUT CORAROC

+Parts are easily twisted together with your hands.
+Just twist until it stops.
+You have to twist pretty hard to get a secure connection.
 If you like to disconnect two pieces just twist the opposite way.
-Normally the connector (AA5) will still sit put in one piece.
-Then just use the loose piece with a little gap (2-3mm) at the connection point and twist to loosen the connector.
-See the video above.
+If the connector (CO-100) still sit put in one piece, then just push the connector with your thumb inwards.
+It will release the lock.
 Never use a plier or similar tool to loosen the connector.

 Curing and cycling?